-AN: Some things that I am writing about and particularly my idea of military citizenship, what they have been doing is to use their service and their time in uniform to access rights that they don’t have as civilizations and as they muster out bring those rights back to their civilian lives to expand it to their communities at large.
+AN: Some things that I am writing about and particularly my idea of military citizenship, what they have been doing is to use their service and their time in uniform to access rights that they don’t have as civilisations and as they muster out bring those rights back to their civilian lives to expand it to their communities at large.

 TT: So we reach What happens in World War one, obviously.
 Get involved.
 They declared war in April 1917.
 Now, what's the Army built through volunteers or was it built through conscription?
 And what was the role of African Americans today?
 Did they join up or were they conscripted?